ChaseCarHG/NightscoutTV/README.md

 NightscoutTV for Roku
 a client screensaver/app for Roku to display read-only information from a running Nightscout server

+TIP: The info below is presented alongside screenshots on the Wiki page here: https://github.com/ChaseCarHG/NightscoutTV/wiki

 DISCLAIMERS
 NIGHTSCOUT #WeAreNotWaiting